-In his speech, Mr. Dendias stated that he suggested to the President of the Hellenic Republic to “award Mrs. Vardinoyannis with the Grand Cross of the Order of Benefaction in recognition of her work”.
+During his speech, Mr. Dendias stated that he officially suggested to the H.E. the President of the Hellenic Republic to “honour Mrs. Vardinoyannis with the Grand Cross of the Order of Beneficence in recognition of her work”.
 In fact, Mr. Dendias added that “the President has accepted this suggestion”.

 Mrs. Vardinoyannis warmly thanked Mr. Dendias and dedicated the award to Greece and the Greek people.

 I am really deeply moved because the United Nations has awarded me this international distinction.
-As I told you beforeand I say this to all of you who are here with me, I could not have imagined even in the wildest dreams of my life that I could accept this great and international distinction, which truly represents the idealsand the struggle of a great humanist, Nelson Mandela.
+As I told you before and I say this to all of you who are here, I could not have imagined even in the wildest dreams of my life that I could receive this great international distinction, which truly represents the ideals and the struggle of a great humanist, Nelson Mandela.

-ELPIDA, through his words that “the impossible can become possible”, became the motto of my life.
-Because I thought that when you fight for the life of a child, this is what can be the most valuable thing and that I did.
+ELPIDA, through his words that the impossible can become possible, became the motto of my life.
+Because I thought that when you fight for the life of a child, this is the most valuable thing and that I did.
 I never looked back.

-I did my best to fulfill this promise that I made to the Greek people and to save the children who were in need and were so seriously ill with cancer.
+I did my best to fulfill this promise that I made to the Greek people and to save the children who were in need and were so seriously ill suffering from cancer.

 As you may know, my decision to be involved with the children’s struggles was when, many years ago, in 1990, we were desperately looking for money for a child to get well, for which 500.000 dollars were needed.
-This amount is still needed nowdays for a child to go abroad for treatment, they need this money.
+This amount is still needed nowadays for a child to go abroad for treatment.

-We have made connections with the biggest Hospitals in the world, we have given access to the Hospitals to at least 150,000 children and that was the motto of my life, that even if a child can be saved, it is worth fighting for.
-So this award and this distinction was very important to me.
+We have made connections with the biggest hospitals in the world, we have given access to the hospital to at least 150.000 children.
+That was the motto of my life, that even if one child can be saved, it is worth fighting for.
+So this award and this distinction were very important to me.

 Because it is my belief that Nelson Mandela was not just a visionary and a humanist, he was and will always remain for me the universal symbol of humanity.

-I could not hide my emotions when the President of the General Assembly said yesterday that he entrusts this award to me and to Dr. Kouyate, who has also dedicated his life to fight for children, especially for girls, moved me deeply, because being a follower of this great humanist is a great honor for me and I feel very humble for this great mission entrusted to me now for five years.
+I could not hide my emotions when the President of the General Assembly said yesterday that he entrusts this award to me and to Dr. Kouyate, who has also dedicated his life to fight for children, especially for girls.
+He touched me deeply, because being a follower of this great humanist is a great honor for me and I feel very humble for this great mission entrusted to me now for five years.

 This is breathtaking, because Nelson Mandela was and will remain a symbol of human rights, freedom, equality, solidarity.